-The MNA presents 96% of sensitivity and 98% of specificity for malnutrition identification.27 MNA is a useful tool, since it is able to detect malnutrition risk in elderly people, allowing the adoption of a quick intervention to prevent further worsening of their health condition, even before the occurrence of clinical and anthropometric changes (WC, BC, CC).
-Its use in nutritional status assessment of elderly is recommended by both the European Society of Parenteral and Enteral Nutrition, and the French programme National Nutrition Sant.^{27,28} percentage verified by Izaola et al.30 (97.8%) in cancer patients, who are a group under higher malnutrition risk.
-Panissa & Vanisson observed that 21 of the individuals (41%) presented malnutrition.31
+MNA presents 96% of sensitivity and 98% of specificity for malnutrition identification.27 MNA is a useful tool, as it is able to detect risk of malnutrition in elderly people, allowing the adoption of a quick intervention to prevent further worsening of their health condition, even before the occurrence of clinical and anthropometric changes (WC, BC, CC).
+Its use in nutritional status assessment of the elderly is recommended by both the European Society of Parenteral and Enteral Nutrition, and the French program Programme National Nutrition Santé.^{27,28} et al.29 (77.9 %) among Japanese elderly when underweight and overweight people were grouped as inadequate nutritional status for comparison.
+However, it was lower than the percentage found by Izaola et al.30 (97.8%) in cancer patients, who are a group under higher malnutrition risk.
+Panissa & Vanisson found that 21 of the individuals (41%) presented malnutrition.31

-In this study, 80.48% of the elderly evaluated were diagnosed with inadequate nutritional status by the MNA (Table 2).
-This result was higher than the observed by Kuzuya et al.29 (77.9%) among Japanese elderly when underweight and overweight were grouped as inadequate nutritional status for comparison.
-However, it was lower than the
+In the present study, 80.48% of the elderly evaluated were diagnosed with inadequate nutritional status by MNA (Table 2).
+This result was higher than the one found by Kuzuya

-It was verified a strong positive correlation between the score of MNA and BMI, MNA and CC; MNA and BC; BMI and CC; BMI and BC.
-Soini et al.32 observed strong correlation between the MNA score and the anthropometric variables (BMI and CC).
-Bonnefoy et al.6 observed better correlations between CC and BMI (r=0.706 and p<0.001), CC and albumin (r=0.219 and p<0.001) in 911 hospitalized elderly.
-Langkamp-Henken33 found positive correlation between the scores of MNA and BMI, CC, hemoglobin and hematocrit.
+There was a strong positive correlation between the scores of MNA and BMI, MNA and CC; MNA and BC; BMI and CC; BMI and BC.
+Soini et al.32 found a strong correlation between MNA score and anthropometric variables (BMI and CC).
+Bonnefoy et al.6 found better correlations between CC and BMI (r=0.706 and p<0.001), CC and albumin (r=0.219 and p<0.001) in 911 hospitalized elderly.
+Langkamp-Henken33 found a positive correlation between the scores of MNA and BMI, CC, hemoglobin and hematocrit.

-On the other hand, by using kappa analysis there was a moderate agreement only between MNA x BMI, (kappa=0.41; CI95%=-0.03-0.58) and MNA x CB (kappa=0.41; CI95%=-0.03-0.58).
-This is probably due to the fact that the correlation coefficient is a type of analysis that shows associations between variables, which is sensitive to the magnitude and the variability between individuals, and may overestimate the association.
+On the other hand, by using kappa analysis, there was a moderate agreement only between MNA and BMI, (kappa=0.41; CI95%=-0.03-0.58) and MNA and CB (kappa=0.41; CI95%=-0.03-0.58).
+This is probably due to the fact that the correlation coefficient is a type of analysis that shows associations between variables, which is sensitive to the magnitude and the variability between individuals, and it may overestimate the association.

-It must be highlighted that the variation in the values obtained in the studies can be attributed to differences in the population studied: institutionalized, hospitalized or not, ethnical differences, occurrence of diseases, type of pharmacological treatment used, hospital stay duration, and sample size of the study.
-Another aspect concerns the difference in the forms of nutritional status classification reported in the scientific papers, which makes it difficult to compare the results obtained among the studies.
+It must be highlighted that the variation in the values found in the studies can be attributed to differences in the study population: institutionalized, hospitalized or not; ethnical differences; occurrence of diseases; type of pharmacological treatment in use; length of hospital stay; and sample size of the study.
+Another aspect concerns the difference in the forms of nutritional status classification reported in scientific papers, which makes it difficult to compare the findings among studies.

-In addition, it must be pointed out that it was observed higher occurrence of diseases, although non-significant (p>0.05), in the group of patients classified with inadequate nutritional status.
-This result indicates the clinical relevance of performing an early health screening of the elderly patients, since low weight may favor increased susceptibility to infections and morbidity in elderly population.
+In addition, it must be pointed out that there was a higher occurrence of diseases, although non-significant (p>0.05), in the group of patients classified with inadequate nutritional status.
+This result indicates the clinical relevance of performing early health screening of the elderly patients, since low weight may favor increased susceptibility to infections and morbidity in the elderly population.
 On the other hand, the occurrence of overweight may be related to higher risk of cardiovascular diseases, mainly in association with higher prevalence of metabolic, hormonal, inflammatory and hemodynamic disorders.

-However, the main limitation of this study is the sample size, which may not have been sufficient to demonstrate statistical differences between the methods used to assess nutritional status of patients.
-So further studies should be conducted to confirm or refute these results.
+However, the main limitation of this study is sample size, which may not have been sufficient to demonstrate statistical differences between the methods used to assess nutritional status of patients.
+Therefore, further studies should be conducted to confirm or refute these results.